1/2 Japanese Tsuba by Georg Oeder, 1916

 6. Go to mushroom camp.

 SOMA Wild Mushroom Camp is held every January by the Sonoma County Mycological Association in the redwood-studded wilds of Occidental, California.
-It’s three days of woodland reverie, featuring forays, gourmet mushroom cuisine, and workshops on mushroom identification, cooking, dyeing, paper-making, medicine-making, photography, cultivation, and more.
-Being a dyed-in-the-wool nerd of the highest degree, this was just about the best thing that ever happened to my natty old soul.
+It’s three days of woodland reverie, featuring forays, mushroom cuisine, and workshops on mushroom identification, cooking, dyeing, paper-making, medicine-making, photography, cultivation, and more.
+As my love of mushrooms approaches religious ferocity, this was just about the quintessence of happiness for me.
 We ate homemade mushroom chocolates, and traipsed through the fandangled forest like Hansel and Gretel, with overflowing baskets and the folksy wisdom of our fearless leader, Gary Lincoff (he was that year’s guest speaker).
-Hello, wet dream!
 Before the foray, I chastised my boyfriend for his behemoth basket with a cool “let’s not get cocky here, kid.”
-Much to my surprise, we filled the whole damn thing, and were chastising ourselves for our paltry accoutrements (we are from the mushroom wasteland of Los Angeles, after all).
+Much to my surprise, we filled the entire basket, and were chastising ourselves for our paltry accoutrements (we are from the parched mushroom wasteland of Los Angeles, after all).
 By the end of the foray, I had of reams of Russulas and heaps of Amanitas shoved down my cleavage, and was bartering mushroom real estate with my fellow frolickers.
 We ate wild mushroom pizza for WEEKS.
-Then we went back to camp, identified our burly bounty, ate a wild boar, drank some homemade wine, met some folks changing the world with emergent mushroom technology, and listened to Lincoff wax poetic late into the eve on foraging psychotropic ‘shrooms.
-So yeah…best weekend ever.
+Then we went back to camp, identified our burly bounty, ate a wild boar, drank some homemade wine, met some folks changing the world with emergent mushroom technology, and listened to Lincoff wax poetic late into the eve on foraging psychotropic mushrooms.

 8. Don’t be a hero.